 Number of tillers (m-2)

-The data pertaining to number of tillers (m-2) presented in Table No.2.
+The data pertaining to number of tillers (m-2) presented in Table 2.
 The pooled data indicated that tillage practices exerted a significant influence on tiller production across all growth stages.
 Maximum number of tillers was recorded under zero tillage (64.85, 112.42, 80.15 and 78.46 m⁻² at 30, 60, 90 DAS and at harvest, respectively), which was statistically at par with reduced tillage (63.73, 111.11, 79.27 and 77.01 m⁻², respectively) and significantly superior to conventional tillage (59.34, 102.43, 72.78 and 70.10 m⁻², respectively) at all the stages of crop growth.
 Similar result was also reported by Ahmed, A., & Basir, A. (2023).that zero tillage was effective in increasing tiller because it has improved soil structure and conservation of moisture.

 Weed management practices had a significant influence on the number of tillers at different stages of crop growth.
 The highest number of tillers was consistently recorded under weed-free condition (69.59, 119.35, 85.36 and 83.03 m⁻² at 30, 60, 90 DAS and at harvest, respectively), which remained statistically at par with clodinafop + metsulfuron (67.83, 118.05, 84.46 and 81.79 m⁻², respectively) and pinoxaden + carfentrazone (66.58, 115.86, 82.05 and 80.17 m⁻², respectively) but significantly superior to other treatments.
 Among the herbicidal treatments, clodinafop + metsulfuron proved most effective and was comparable with pinoxaden + carfentrazone in improving tiller number.
 All weed management practices were significantly superior to the weedy check (46.75, 82.23, 58.34 and 56.45 m⁻², respectively), which consistently recorded the minimum tiller population throughout the crop growth stages.
 The interaction effect of tillage and weed management practices on number of tillers was found to be non-significant at all the stages of observation during both the years.
 Similar result was also reported by Singh, I., & Mehriya, M. L. (2022). discovered that herbicides like clodinafop + metsulfuron were very effective in weed management by increasing the number of tillers by curtailing crop-weed interactions.